Funding Opportunity: 2021 Dysimmune Diseases Foundation Request for Proposals Announcement

 - Research should be able to be completed within two years with interim progress reports at 9 months and 18 months.
 The progress report at 18 months should include a presentation of work to date to the board, interim results are acceptable.

 - Research should be presented at a national or international meeting and/or published.

 - Applicants will submit a letter of intent before 11:59 EST October 1, 2020 via the DDF website here

 - The DDF Grant Advisory Board will review the letters of intent and invite selected candidates to submit a full proposal on November 1, 2020

-- Candidates will submit their full proposals via the DDF website before 11:59 EST February 1, 2021.
+- Selected candidates may submit their full proposals via the DDF website (here), before 11:59 EST February 1, 2021.

 - The grant determination will be announced April 1, 2021.

 LETTER OF INTENT